yantonov/alias/README.md

 The list of aliases can be shown by using the --aliases parameter.

 ## Dry run
 Set `ALIAS_DRY_RUN` to see what a command expands to.
 Nothing is executed.
+For a `!` alias it prints the shell invocation rather than the target's arguments.

 Given this config for a wrapper named `git`:
 ```toml